skyizwhite/ningle-fbr/README.md

   ...)
 ```

-## Dynamic routing
+### Dynamic Routing

 A file or directory name prefixed with '=' indicates a dynamic path.

-In the example below, the parameter `id` can be obtained from handler's params.
+In the example below, the parameter `id` can be obtained from the handler's params.

 `/src/routes/user/=id.lisp` → `/user/:id`

-## Not found error
+### Not Found Error

 `not-found.lisp` is a special file to handle 404 errors.
-Implement `handle-not-found` function and export it.
+Implement the `handle-not-found` function and export it.

 ```lisp
 (defpackage #:example/routes/not-found